 Prepare for Email Marketing Success in 2017

 That’s all folks!
-You know all about five of the biggest trends for email marketing this year!
+You know all about five of the biggest email marketing trends this year!
 Now that you understand these trends along with how to prepare and respond, it is time to get started on your efforts toward improved email marketing in the coming year.
 Remember:

 - Interactive email is a great way to increase engagement.